I’ve been fortunate to visit many wonderful cities around the world, but the one that stole my heart is Sydney.

 Have you ever travelled somewhere and found yourself experiencing a deep spiritual connection with a place?
 One that you can’t easily explain, but which makes you want to stay there forever?

-For me, Sydney is that place.
+For me, Sydney, Australia, is that place.
 Whenever I go there, I feel uplifted, joyful, excited, like I’m arriving home.
 Yet I’ve never lived there – unless in a former life – and have no family connections with the city.
 What’s going on?

 Maybe it’s because of the stunning harbour, meandering around Sydney’s many different bays, coves, beaches and rivers.
 Or the distinctive green and cream ferries that take you around them.
 Perhaps the many reminders of my home country (the UK), given our shared history and culture – but then again, other cities in the world have those, without causing the same emotional reaction.